aces/Loris/README.Mac.md

 ## Important Notes:
-- we recommend installing LORIS on Ubuntu or CentOS as macOS is no longer supported for "production" as of v15.10
+- We recommend installing LORIS on Ubuntu or CentOS as macOS is no longer supported for "production" as of v15.10
-- these instructions were last tested on LORIS version v20.*
+- These instructions were last tested on LORIS version v20.*

 # How to install a developer instance of LORIS on macOS